tycrek/asciiquarium-stream/README.md

 # asciiquarium-stream

 Files and guide on streaming asciiquarium to Twitch

+## Usage

+1. Clone this repo
+2. Add your Twitch stream key to `compose.yaml`
+3. Optionally, you may [set a server](https://github.com/tycrek/asciiquarium-stream/blob/master/stream.sh#L32) to use
+4. Run `docker compose up`

+## Old readme below

 [**Watch stream on Twitch**](https://twitch.tv/asciiquarium) or ~~[**see how it works**][reddit thread]~~ see below.